jsaintro/publicnotes/ALARM.md.md

 1. Re-login to app on phone
 1. Click on the "Arduino ThingShield" thing
    You should now see a bunch of tiles
+   *try a couple of doors/windows/pir sensors*
+   If all the tiles say open/motion you probably
 1. Serial Monitor in Arduino should say joined now
 # Verify that everything is working
 1. Open up the Arduino serial monitor
    You should see a bunch of "Sending" events.
 If not check the jumpers from 2/3 to 14/15
-2. Every even corresponds to a switch or montion sensor
+2. Every even corresponds to a switch or motion sensor

 Table
 pirzone3 = Upstairs PIR